open-xchange/appsuite-middleware/open-xchange-config/development/projectsets/com.openexchange.projectset.full/README.txt

    may take a few minutes since all listed repositories are fetched from CVS.

-3. Launch the "Open-Xchange Mail Filter Generator.launch" launcher file with ant.
+3. Launch the "com.openexchange.mail.filter/Open-Xchange Mail Filter Generator.launch" launcher file
+   with ant.
 Right click on file and select "Run as" and press first entry.
    This launcher generates the missing source files in mail filter bundle.

    >>> Refresh (F5) bundle project "com.openexchange.mail.filter" <<<

-4. Launch the "Open-Xchange Configuration Generator.launch" launcher file with ant.
+4. Launch the "open-xchange-development/Open-Xchange Configuration Generator.launch" launcher file
+   with ant.
 Right click on file and select "Run as" and press first entry.
    This launcher generates the needed configuration/property files in expected directory.